remigastaldi/Arcade/README.md

   <img src="logo.jpg" width="70%">
 </p>

 The goal of this project was to create an arcade gaming platform.
 This platform include two games and is able to run with three different GUIs, ncurses, sfml and OpenGl.
 Games and GUIs are dynamics loaded libraries.
 A documentation is provided if you want to create your game or gui with your core.

-## Screens:
+## ScreenShots:

 # Menu :